 Three fires within a week

-week.
+There were fires in three different Canadian condominiums within one week.
 This shows that they are not as unusual as we would hope.

 These stories are all from the CBC news.

-least 23 people temporarily displaced after
+At least 23 people temporarily displaced after condo fire

 CBC News Ottawa